 Let’s talk about your next book, East West Street: On the Origins of Genocide and Crimes Against Humanity by Philippe Sands.

 This is a fantastic and very impressive book.
 He manages to maintain lots of different storylines through quite complex material, in a way that I found completely absorbing.
 He’s tracing the history of the notion of war crimes and genocide, through two lawyers who were most associated with the Nuremberg trials.
 They were not related to each other, and didn’t even knew each other very well, but they both came from the same town in Poland that his grandfather also came from.

-This is Lvov, now in the Ukraine.
+This is Lviv, now in Ukraine.

-Yes, and he starts off the book saying it’s been known by four different names, depending on whether it was part of Poland, Germany, Russia or the Ukraine.
+Yes, and he starts off the book saying it’s been known by four different names, depending on whether it was part of Poland, Germany, Russia or Ukraine.
 That is part of the story, what happens to this town, particularly during the war.